Gambling Laws in Montana

 Big Sky Country, The Treasure State; call it what you want, Montana is one of the nation’s most beautiful and unique states.
 Dominated by nature, MT is one of the least densely populated areas of the country.
 Along with its one million human residents, it is home to the largest migratory elk herd and the largest breeding population of trumpeter swans in America.
 Below, you can see some facts about Montana, as well as follow links to some useful websites.

 |Offline Location||Gray Wolf Peak Casino|

 |Tax Authority||Montana Department of Revenue|

 In order to gamble in a commercial or tribal casino in Montana, you must be over 18.
 You must also be at least 18 in order to purchase a ticket for the Montana Lottery.
 There is currently no minimum age for playing charitable gambling games, as long as they are carried out in a church, school or on the premises of a charity.

 Online Gambling Age:

 If you think that your gambling habits are becoming a problem, then it is always best to look for help.
 In Montana, support and guidance is provided by the Gambling Control Division of the Montana DOJ or from the Montana Council on Problem Gambling.
 There are options for self-exclusion as well as treatment for gambling addiction.

 Upcoming Regulation and Expected Changes

-While there are no gambling bills waiting to be debated in the State Senate, legislation changes can go through quickly, so it is always worth checking to see if there have been any changes made to the legal situation.
+While there are no gambling bills waiting to be debated in the State Senate, legislation changes can go through quickly, so it is always worth checking to see if there have been any changes made to the legal situation concerning gambling in the US.
 We will make sure that this page is kept up to date with all changes in the legislation.